mayadata-io/oep-e2e/testplan/docs/director/installation/directorInstall.md

 Director has three databases : mysql for user data, Cassandra for monitoring and alert metrics and ElasticsearchDB for logs.
 Director needs to be tested with various combinations of storage and resources for these databases

+- Install Director using standard storage class with GPD/EBS underneath.
-- Install Director with all three databases as LocalPV with GPD/EBS underneath
+- Install Director with all three databases as LocalPV with GPD/EBS underneath.
 - Install Director with all three databases as OpenEBS LocalPV with GPD/EBS underneath
 - Install Director with all three databases as OpenEBS LocalPV with local SSDs underneath
 - Install Director with all three databases as OpenEBS cStor with locall SSDs underneath